About Me, my gear, and this website

 The website:

-The site is designed for IE, and Firefox/Netscape on a Windows OS.
-But it does also work well in Google Chrome, and in Safari on a Mac OS.
+The site was designed for IE and Netscape on a Windows OS.
+But today I mainly maintain the support for IE, Chrome, and Safari.
 It is optimized for a screen resolution of 1920 by 1200 pixels, though I still keep the width at 1000 pixels.
+I have tried to keep it up to date on mobile devices as well.

-The design had influences from many sites though just about every site in 2003 seemed to have the grey theme.
-But I also used a lot of input from my past work site which had the same image setup and menu to the right.
+The design had influences from many sites though just about every site in 2004 seemed to have the grey theme.
+But I also used a lot of input from my past work site which had the same top navigation and search box location.

 It was hand coded in html, and makes extensive use of CSS.
 I also use an html editor to speed up editing, checking links, and for making sweeping changes across all pages before the annual re-publishing of the entire site.